AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 ## Formatting
-Install clang-format on the development machine then the `format-project` script will work.
+Install clang-format on the development machine then the `format-project.sh` script will work.
 This is a good idea before PRs to keep code clean.

 ## Sponsors
 The AM32 project would not have made this far without help from the following sponsors: